labforge/bottlenose-ros2/README.md

 | ```ResetOnIdle```                       | Time without packets before resetting itself                                  | ```2000```              | :x:                 |
  (*) Note: effective limitations are imposed by available bandwidth for the chosen configuration.
 If the bandwidth is exceeded the camera will drop frames.

+(**) Note: For stereo cameras the controls are applied to both sensors simultaneously.

  * Required parameters:
    * mac_address: The MAC address of the camera to connect to